AndersDJohnson/picturefill.matchElement/README.md

 A Picturefill plugin for matching against elements.

-This is a plugin [my modified version][my-picturefill] of [Scott Jehl's Picturefill][scott-picturefill], in which I have (conveniently) implemented plugin support.
+This is a plugin for [my modified version][my-picturefill] of [Scott Jehl's Picturefill][scott-picturefill], in which I have (conveniently) implemented plugin support.

-Supports source rules like min/mix-width/height for other DOM elements.
+- Supports source rules for matching against properties, including dimensions, of other DOM elements.

-Last matching source wins, just as in the original plugin.
+- Friendly to mix with the media query attributes of the original plugin.

 ## Install